daitangio/NoeBoat/NoeBoat/README-NOEBOAT.md

 - Pin 3,6,9,10,11 Fading Major Led
 - Pin 13 Operation Led: just use for ACK board is working

-Pin 3,11 cannot be used because used by tone() function
+Controls:
+- Pin A0 is linked to a potentiometer
+-

+Remember: PWM conflicts for pin 3,11 when using tone() function (it uses the related pwm interrupt)